00tega/ImageBatchRenamer/README.md

 # ImageBatchRenamer
 ImageBatchRenamer is a lightweight Python script that recursively renames image files in a folder and its subfolders using a consistent naming format.
-It supports multiple image formats and organizes file names based on numerical order found in the original names.
-Ideal for organizing scraped images, datasets, or personal photo collections.
+It supports multiple image formats and organizes file names based on the numerical order found in the original names.
+It is ideal for organizing scraped images, datasets, or personal photo collections.

 A simple Python script to batch rename image files in a folder and all its subfolders.
 It renames each image file using a customizable base name followed by an incrementing number, preserving the original file extensions.